NAhaile/Java-Practice/README.md

 # Java-Practice

-This is where I will practice my java code.
+This is where I will practice my java coding.

 Currently not working on anything new because of academics.